 We stand in solidarity against injustice, racism, and violence at all times.
 We must acknowledge and respond to the negative effects which injustice, racism and violence have on our organization, on our brothers, on our families, and on society as a whole.
 In AKPsi, we aspire to be principled business leaders through shared values.
 In order to be true to those values – brotherhood, integrity, unity, knowledge, service – we will continue to evolve as an organization in our practices, policies, and programs.

-Foundation Board Chair
+Foundation Board of Trustees Chair

-Fraternity Board Chair
+Past Fraternity Board of Directors Chair

 AKPsi Declaration and Commitment